MannShah720/Customer-Behaviour-Analytics/README.md

 9. Are repeat buyers (>5 previous purchases) more likely to subscribe?
     * Among the 3476 repeat buyers, only 958 are subscribed.
-    * This could mean that the current subscription model is not attractive enough for engaged customers
+    * The current subscription model is not attractive enough for engaged customers and there is a large target audience for subscription acquisition.

 10. How much revenue does each age group contribute?
     * Revenue is highest among Young Adults (18–30) and Middle-Aged (31–45)